-Choosing Motorcycle Shipping Insurance
+Choosing Motorcycle Shipping Protection

 When shipping a motorcycle, it will not be covered by your personal policy.
-In order to protect against damage or loss, your motorcycle shipping company should offer a minimum amount of insurance.
+In order to protect against damage or loss, your motorcycle shipping company should offer a minimum amount of protection.
 You can verify that the motorcycle shipping company offers this coverage by asking for a copy of their insurance certificate when they provide you with your motorcycle shipping quote.
-You can then double-check the information listed with their insurance company (listed on the certificate) or with the Department of Transportation.
+You can then double-check the information listed with their insurance provider (listed on the certificate) or with the Department of Transportation.

 WILL THE MOTORCYCLE SHIPPING COMPANY’S COVERAGE BE ENOUGH?